Meet your Conference Chair

 Michele has been Chief Executive of Regeneration Brainery since 2024, having spent almost 25 years in the property industry as a Planning Advisor, firstly at Deloitte Real Estate where she was also Head of Real Estate NW; and latterly at Vita Group/Select Property Group.
 She is passionate about social mobility and making the property industry more diverse – from the ground up

 Project Director, Housing Festival and Bristol City CouncilJez has initiated and managed strategic development in a variety of settings.
 His previous positions include CEO of Guildhall Barrister’s Chambers, and CEO of a charitable national skills training organisation.
-He founded the Bristol Housing Festival in 2018 and believes collaboration is the key to lasting social development.
-Jez lives in Bristol with his wife, Joanna and his three children.
+He founded the Bristol Housing Festival in 2018 to co-curate, deliver and iterate, scalable solutions to tackle the housing crisis.
+Jez is also leading a transformation project for Bristol City Council, to address the pressures local government are under as a result of the increased demand for Temporary Accommodation.

 Jonathan Walters